hyperledger/besu-docs/docs/private-networks/tutorials/kubernetes/index.md

 Consider using StatefulSets instead of Deployments for Besu.
 The term 'client node' refers to bootnode, validator and member/RPC nodes.
 For Besu nodes, we only use CLI arguments to keep things consistent.

-### Role Based Access Controls
+### Role-based access controls

-We encourage using RBACs for access to the private key of each node, that is, only a specific pod or statefulset is allowed to access a specific secret.
+We encourage using role-based access controls (RBACs) for access to the private key of each node, that is, only a specific pod or statefulset is allowed to access a specific secret.

 If you need to specify a Kube configuration file for each pod, use the KUBE_CONFIG_PATH variable.